beaudoinlab/academic-kickstart/content/members/jean-denis/_index.md

 # Display name
 name: Jean-Denis Beaudoin

+# Member's first name (only used for tab display)
 title: Jean-Denis

 # Username (this should match the folder name)
 author: jean-denis

 # Is this the primary user of the site?
+If not JD, then set to "false"
 superuser: true

 # Role/position
+# valid roles are in `/content/people/lab-members.md`
+# members are displayed in the order of that list
 role: "Principal Investigator"

 # Organizations/Affiliations